 Work experience in schools is popular and it may take time to arrange a placement so try to plan in advance.
 There are also a number of formal schemes which can help:

-- School Experience Programme (SEP) (England only): This is a programme for final year students and graduates interested in gaining experience in the classroom.
+- Get School Experience service (England only): This is a programme for final year students and graduates interested in gaining experience in the classroom.
 School placements of one to ten days are available in all subjects, at secondary and primary levels, to those planning to apply for teacher training courses in the current cycle.

 - Paid internship programme (England only): For STEM students in the penultimate year of their degree and interested in teaching maths or physics.
 The programme offers a four-week internship paying £300 per week in June/July.
 Apply directly to participating schools.

-- Student tutoring programmes: Some institutions offer student tutoring programmes through which you go into schools to help with classes.
-These programmes are often available through university careers services or students' unions.
+- National tutoring programmes: Some schools offer student tutoring programmes through which you go into schools to help with classes.

 - Undergraduate Ambassadors Scheme (UAS): If you are a mathematics, science, technology or engineering undergraduate, your department may offer a classroom-based module.
 This would involve spending around 40 hours working in schools.
 There are currently participating universities in England, Scotland and Wales.